Myles215/DistributedSystems/README.txt

     As we can see, this means if multiple servers and clients connect, they're requests will be handled in order events if there is some delay in the ordering of messages

+    With a central source of truth for the lamport clock we can avoid:
+        - Ties between the lamport clock of multiple clients / client and content server / multiple content servers
+        - Having to coordinate one lamport clock over all content servers or all clients, now all servers and cients get their starting lamport time from the aggregation server

+    As the aggregation server only has 1 lamport clock but handles multiple content servers and clients with different server threads I added sycnhronised functions to make the lamport clock threadsafe.
+Only 1 thread can increment the lamport clock time or add an event to the queue at any time

 Test Methodology:
     To run all automated tests do './gradlew test'